How do I change my goal?

 Setting a particular end-date or end-total

-If you want to get a bit more fine-grained and, for example, set the goal to end by a particular date, click the Change goal date and goal total link highlighted in blue in the screenshot below.
+For some goals, you might want to clarify the bounds of your goal, e.g. by setting the goal to end by a particular date.
+To do that, click the Change goal date and goal total link highlighted in blue in the screenshot below.
 This will open up an editor where you can set goals that will end at a particular date and/or value.

 For example, the image above and the one below are from a goal that's committed to 5 sets of exercises per week until 2023-12-31.